Night of the Trains: Operation

-The Night of the Trains (or Operation Party) was a sabotage operation, targeting the British railways in Palestine on November 1, 1945.
-The operation was one of the first carried out by the Jewish Resistance Movement, before its official establishment, and symbolized its founding.
 During the operation Palmach units sabotaged a network of railways around the country and blew up three British guard boats in Jaffa port and in Haifa, and a combined Irgun–Lehi unit attacked Lydda railway station, which is the key junction between the Haifa – El Kantara main line and the Jaffa–Jerusalem railway.
 An estimated 1,000 men were involved in the operations.

 Approximately fifty Palmach units, which included sappers and guard, severely damaged 153 points along the railway system in Mandate Palestine, primarily at railway junctions and bridges above them.
-The operations took place around 11:00 p.m., fully synchronized, in order to prevent a British response.
-In only two places did shootings occur, and they both ended with no casualties.
+The operations took place around 11:00 p.m., fully synchronized in order to prevent a British response.
+Shootings occurred in two places with no casualties.
 Over 242 breaks in the railway lines were made, and a stationmaster's office, telephone installation, and petrol wagon were bombed.

-At the same time, the Palmach's marine unit, the Palyam, sank three British guard boats; two in Haifa and one in Jaffa.
+At the same time, the Palmach's marine unit, the Palyam, sank three British guard boats, two in Haifa and one in Jaffa.
 These boats were part of the closure imposed on the shores in order to prevent Jewish immigration.
 In Haifa Yohai Ben-Nun led the operation and in Jaffa, Yossi Harel and Zalman Cohen did, after a briefing by Yitzhak Sadeh.
-In both cases the sappers arrived in boats, dived under the British boats and attached explosives with a delay mechanism to the boats.
+In both cases the sappers arrived in boats, dived under the British boats, and attached explosives with a delay mechanism to the boats.

 That same night an Irgun unit, led by Eitan Livni, raided a train station in Lod.
-While exchanges of fire were going on the fighters destroyed a train engine and damaged six others.
-During the raid an Irgun fighter, two British (one soldier and one policeman) and four Arabs were killed.
-The operation took relatively heavy toll, most likely because the raiding team was late in arriving at the target, meaning the British were already on high alert.
-A Lehi unit launched a sabotage operation against the oil refinery in Haifa, but the explosives detonated prematurely as they were being carried, killing the Lehi member carrying them.
+During exchanges of fire,the fighters destroyed one train engine and damaged six others.
+During the raid, an Irgun fighter, two British people (one soldier and one policeman), and four Arabs were killed.
+The operation took a relatively heavy toll, most likely because the raiding team was late in arriving at the target, meaning that British officials were already on high alert.
+A Lehi unit launched a sabotage operation against the oil refinery in Haifa, but the explosives detonated prematurely as they were being carried, and as a result the Lehi member carrying them was killed.
 Severe damage was caused to the facility, but the oil tanks, which were the intended target, were left untouched.

 A subsequent confrontation at Ramat Hakovesh lead to the area becoming a "No Go" area for British forces.
 Two weeks later the District Office in Tel Aviv was set on fire and in the riots that followed, involving 3rd Battalion, The Parachute Regiment, six Jews were killed.